Research themes and projects

 The herring dataset integral to our research has been primarily sourced through close collaboration with local fishermen.
 These dedicated fishermen have played a pivotal role by consistently providing annual samples of spawning herring.

-Shift in Fishing Methods:
+Shift in fishing methods:

 In recent years, there has been a significant shift in traditional spawning herring fishing practices in the Airisto area.
 This shift has resulted in a substantial decline in herring catch using trap nets.